-- Learning to form lower-case and capital letters correctly. - Spell words by identifying the sounds and then writing the sound with letter/s. - Learning to write short phrases or sentences with words with known letter-sound correspondences, occasionally using a capital letter and/or full stop.
+- Learn to form lower-case and some capital letters correctly. - Spell words by identifying the sounds and then writing the sound with letter/s. - Learn to write short phrases or sentences with words with known letter-sound correspondences, occasionally using a capital letter and/or full stop.